WindowsAzure-Preview/HOL-UploadVMsFromOnPremiseToCloud/HOL.md

 After the upload, the vhd-file can be used to create a new virtual machine in Windows Azure, or can be added as a data disk to an existing Azure virtual machine.

-> Note: In this lab, in order to avoid a dependency on the bandwidth between any on-premise location and the Azure datacenters, we have copied vhd files in the previous lab and created a new VM from those files called DC01 running on Azure.
+> **Note**: In this lab, in order to avoid a dependency on the bandwidth between any on-premise location and the Azure datacenters, we have copied vhd files in the previous lab and created a new VM from those files called DC01 running on Azure.
 Although DC01 is not truly on-premise, you would perform the exact same steps to manually upload a real on-premise VM.

 The lab will use PowerShell commands to upload the vhd-file.